Rory Stewart: Academic and policy work

 In July 2008, Stewart was appointed to the faculty of the John F. Kennedy School of Government as Ryan Family Professor of Human Rights at Harvard University and director of the Carr Center for Human Rights Policy, having previously been a fellow at the Carr Center from 2004 to 2005.
 He left his position to campaign for Parliament.
 He returned to academia as a senior fellow at Yale University's Jackson Institute in 2020.

 Stewart has frequently been called on to provide advice on Afghanistan and Iraq to policy-makers, particularly in the United States, United Kingdom and Canada.
-In an article in The Daily Telegraph, he was described as an advisor on Afghan issues to U.S. Secretary of State Hillary Clinton, and the U.S. Special Envoy for Afghanistan and Pakistan Richard Holbrooke.
+In an article in The Daily Telegraph, he was described as an advisor on Afghan issues to U.S. Secretary of State Hillary Clinton, and the US Special Envoy for Afghanistan and Pakistan Richard Holbrooke.
 In 2009, he appeared before the Senate Foreign Relations Committee, arguing that Obama's strategy on Afghanistan was "trying to do the impossible".
 He suggested, in an argument that he would later expand in his Ted Talk, that a heavy American military footprint would be counterproductive, alienating Afghans, and that it would be better to reduce the size of the American military in Afghanistan.
 This smaller force, he suggested, would be able to handle al-Qaeda while helping achieve the West's long-term objectives in the country.
 His ideas were rejected by senators, including future Secretary of State John Kerry.
 He also briefed Gordon Brown and David Miliband.

 In September 2020, he became a fellow at Yale University's Jackson Institute for Global Affairs, teaching politics, grand strategy and international relations to undergraduate and graduate students.

 In January 2024 he became the inaugural Brady Johnson professor of the practice of Grand Strategy at Yale University's Yale Jackson School of Global Affairs.

 On 7 February 2024, The Daily Telegraph reported that Stewart had emerged as a possible candidate in the 2024 University of Oxford Chancellor election.

+In September 2026 the London School of Economics appointed Stewart as a Professor in Practice at its Department of International Relations.